Healthcare infection prevention governance

 At the local level South Australian hospitals each have a nominated person or team with responsibility for infection prevention and control who reports to an Infection Control Committee or other Clinical Governance committee within each Local Health Network.

-The oversight of infection prevention and control strategies and priorities at the state level occurs via a number of separate committees which are administered by the Infection Control Service of the Communicable Disease Control Branch, except where indicated.
+The strategic oversight of infection prevention and control strategies and priorities at the state level occurs via subject matter expert groups which are administered by the Infection Control Service of the Communicable Disease Control Branch, except where indicated.

 South Australian Infection Reference Group (SAIRG)